iamjuni/XenoLoader/src/Installer/ReadMe.txt

 ---------------------------------------------------------------
-* Priiloader Installer - An installation utiltiy for priiloader *
+* Xenoloader Installer - An installation utiltiy for Xenoloader *
 ---------------------------------------------------------------
 ==========================
 Binary Distribution Notes
 ==========================

-This installer/removal tool will install Priiloader any previous version and can be installed over the top of an older install.
-There is also a removal option that will restore your system menu and clean all traces of Priiloader from your system.
+This installer/removal tool will install Xenoloader any previous version and can be installed over the top of an older install.
+There is also a removal option that will restore your system menu and clean all traces of Xenoloader from your system.

 Usage:

-Press (+/A) to install or update Priiloader.
+Press (+/A) to install or update Xenoloader.
-Press (-/Y) to remove Priiloader and restore your system menu.
+Press (-/Y) to remove Xenoloader and restore your system menu.
 Press (HOME/Start) to chicken out and quit the installer!

-To access Priiloader and configure it please hold (RESET) during the boot cycle.
+To access Xenoloader and configure it please hold (RESET) during the boot cycle.

 Requirements: